-Ellis Medicine's Primary Care-Schenectady, located in the Cushing building at the Ellis Health Center on McClellan Street, serves as the training facility for the Family Medicine Residency and Osteopathic Internship programs.
-This practice has 26 examination rooms, special procedure rooms, conference and precepting areas, faculty offices, laboratory, resident offices, and waiting, reception and business areas.
-The center's staff includes physician assistants, nurse practitioners, nurses, nursing technicians, medical secretaries and clerical personnel.
+Ellis Medicine's Primary Care-Schenectady, located in the Cushing building at the McClellan Street Health Center on McClellan Street, serves as the training facility for the Family Medicine Residency and Osteopathic Internship programs.
+This practice has 30 examination rooms, special procedure rooms, conference and precepting areas, faculty offices, laboratory, resident offices, and waiting, reception and business areas.
+The center's staff includes nurse practitioners, nurses, nursing technicians, medical secretaries and clerical personnel.

-Ellis' Primary Care-Schenectady (McClellan Street) registers more than 35,000 patient visits annually.
+Ellis' Primary Care-Schenectady (McClellan Street) registers approximately 30,000 patient visits annually.
 Home visits by the residents are arranged and supervised by faculty.
 We also have privileges to manage nursing home patients during their hospital stay.

-Patient records are maintained in compliance with HIPAA regulations and are moving towards an EMR system in compliance with the recommendations of ACGME.
+Patient records are maintained in compliance with HIPAA regulations and a fully implemented EMR system in compliance with the recommendations of ACGME.

 Behavioral Science group meetings are held regularly with a faculty psychologist focusing on professional and personal situations encountered by the residents, their families and significant others.

-A Practice Management consultant is available through the center to acquaint residents with financial, staffing and business related information and to assist in the transition to private practice after graduation.
+Our Practice Director and faculty are available through the center to acquaint residents with financial, staffing and business related information and to assist in the transition to private practice after graduation.